Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Arizona and its opponents have gone over the current 45.5-point total in six of 11 games (54.5%) this season.
+- Arizona and its opponents have gone over the current 42-point total in eight of 11 games (72.7%) this season.

-- Chicago has combined with its opponents to score more than 45.5 points in three of 12 games this season.
+- Chicago and its opponents have combined to score more than 42 points in three of 12 games this season.

-- Sunday's over/under is 1.0 point higher than the combined 44.5 PPG average of the two teams.
+- The two teams combine to average 44.5 points per game, 2.5 more than the over/under in this contest.

-- This contest's total is 4.0 points greater than the 41.5 these two squads combine to surrender per game this season.
+- The 41.5 combined points per game that these two squads have allowed this season are 0.5 fewer than the 42 over/under in this contest.

-- Cardinals games this season feature an average total of 48.7 points, a number 3.2 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 48.7 points per game in 2020, 6.7 more than Sunday's total.

-- The 45.5 over/under in this game is 2.1 points above the 43.4 average total in Bears games this season.
+- The 43.4 PPG average total in Bears games this season is 1.4 points more than this game's over/under.

 Cardinals stats and trends